petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ### 5. AMD Driver Installation
 #### 5.1 Installation

-The following steps demonstrate the use of the amdgpu-install script for a single-version driver installation.These instructions install ROCm version **6.1.4** on **Ubuntu 22.04 (Jammy)**.
+The following steps demonstrate the use of the amdgpu-install script for a single-version driver installation.These instruction install ROCm version **6.1.4** on **Ubuntu 22.04 (Jammy)**.
 ```bash
 # Upgrade the system
 sudo apt upgrade